 Amy Smart Defends Husband Amid Allegations: ‘This Type Of Reporting Needs To Stop’

 Amy Smart is slamming the accusations that her husband Carter Oosterhouse coerced a makeup artist to give him oral sex.
-Read her response!
+Read her response.

 Just 2 days ago, a woman named Kaily Kaminsky came forward to allege HGTV’s Carter Oosterhouse, 41, forced her to perform a sex act on him in order to keep her job.
 Now, Carter’s wife, Amy Smart, also 41, is stepping forward to not only defend her husband but blast the publication that first reported the accusations against him.
 “When you are in a CONSENSUAL RELATIONSHIP, then you need to take responsibility for engaging in that and not play victim,” Amy captioned an image of herself with Carter and their daughter Flora.
 “If a relationship does not work out the way you want it to, then sorry, but that is the risk you take when getting intimate with another person.
 There are plenty of relationships I wish I could go back and make different choices about, but it was on me to decide.
 We need to take responsibility and learn from our mistakes and choices.”